New Jersey District Tournament

 Spreading- speed is fine-go at it if thats ur thing. this shouldn't be exchanged for clarity/emphasis, and ultimately, persuasion.
 My face tends to be pretty expressive so use that to ur advantage.

-Cross Ex- Tag team is fine.
-Humor is much appreciated so long as it doesn't offend ur opponent.
+Cross Ex- Humor is much appreciated so long as it doesn't offend ur opponent.
 Attack the argument not the debater.

 Policy Affs- Spent most of hs reading these- read them at will.
 Internal link work and framing is crucial.